wangjingsha/nexent/README.md

 2. 🤖 **Limited Model Provider Support**
    We currently have limited support for different model providers, including voice and multimodal models.
 We will be rapidly updating this support in the coming weeks - stay tuned for updates!

+3. 🎨 **Missing Agent Creation & Configuration Interface**
+   We acknowledge that we currently don't provide a visualization interface for agent creation, tool selection, and configuration.
+We plan to implement this feature in the coming weeks to make the agent creation process more intuitive and user-friendly.

 # 👥 Contributing